fastice/GrIMPNotebooks/README.md

 This notebook has a search tool to search for *GIMP* products at NSIDC.
 Following the search, the result can automically be incorporated in a new *QGIS* project that accesses the data remotely.
 It can also group and save the data as *QGIS Layer Definition Files*, which allow subsets of the data to easily be imported into an existing *QGIS* project.

 ## Caveats

+The remote access functions for these notebooks will require the user to have a freely available [NASA Earth Data Login](https://urs.earthdata.nasa.gov).

 These notebooks rely on http network transfers, which can be flaky.
 So for some crashes, you need not be crazy to repeat the same procedure over and over and expect a different result (at least not for the first few tries).